-- 8.1 District agrees to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act, as amended, 42 U.S.C. § 7401 et seg. - 8.2 District agrees to report each violation to the City and understands and agrees that City will, in turn, report each violation to County and County or City may report each violation as required to assure notification to the Federal Emergency Management Agency or any other funding source, and the appropriate Environmental Protection Agency Regional Office. - 8.3.
-District agrees to include these requirements in each subcontract exceeding \$150,000 financed in whole or in part with Federal assistance provided by FEMA or any other funding source.
+- 8.1 City agrees to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act, as amended, 42 U.S.C. § 7401 et seq. - 8.2 City agrees to report each violation to the County and understands and agrees that County will, in turn, report each violation as required to assure notification to the Federal Emergency Management Agency or any other funding source, and the appropriate Environmental Protection Agency Regional Office. - 8.3.
+City agrees to include these requirements in each subcontract exceeding \$150,000 financed in whole or in part with Federal assistance provided by FEMA or any other funding source.

-9. FEDERAL WATER POLLUTION CONTROL ACT
+9 FEDERAL WATER POLLUTION CONTROL ACT

 - 9.1.
-District agrees to comply with all applicable standards, orders, or regulations issued pursuant to the Federal Water Pollution Control Act, as amended, 33 U.S.C.
+City agrees to comply with all applicable standards, orders, or regulations issued pursuant to the Federal Water Pollution Control Act, as amended, 33 U.S.C.
 1251 et seq. - 9.2.
-District agrees to report each violation to the City and understands and agrees that City will, in turn, report each violation to County and City/County will report each violation as required to assure notification to the Federal Emergency Management Agency or any other funding source, and the appropriate Environmental Protection Agency Regional Office. - 9.3.
-District agrees to include these requirements in each subcontract exceeding \$150,000 financed in whole or in part with Federal assistance provided by FEMA or any other funding source.
+City agrees to report each violation to the County and understands and agrees that County will, in turn, report each violation as required to assure notification to the Federal Emergency Management Agency or any other funding source, and the appropriate Environmental Protection Agency Regional Office.

+9.3.
+City agrees to include these requirements in each subcontract exceeding \$150,000 financed in whole or in part with Federal assistance provided by FEMA or any other funding source.